= Address = Phone Number = Web site

 Another well-known chain of high quality, The Chart House's specialty is seafood and steaks.
 Located on the river, menu features include Chilean sea bass and succulent Alaskan crab legs.
 Their salad bar is a meal in itself and the service is first rate.

 The brand name when it comes to steaks, this restaurant is yet another option for those looking for high-end dining.
 Being a consistent winner for Best Restaurant and Best Steaks local restaurant guides, Ruth's Chris delivers great food and great service.
-Located on the river in the Hilton, across from Friendship Park, you'll be treated to a first class evening of dining.
+Located on the river in the Double Tree by Hilton Hotel, across from Friendship Park, you'll be treated to a first class evening of dining.

 Breakfast and lunch doesn't get much better than this.
 With a cute diner ambiance and delicious food, you really can't go wrong at Metro Diner.
 Try the crab cakes benedicts if you enjoy crab.
 If you're not much of a seafood eater, opt for a delicious sandwich.
 Choose the homemade potato chips as your side, they are crunchy and yummy.
 Be warned – breakfast brings in the masses and they are only open until 2pm.